 Discover Ulster Scots Centre

 The Discover Ulster Scots Centre should always be your first port of call for uncovering this fascinating history.
-The centre is packed with stories, from the arrival of Edward Bruce (younger brother of Robert the Bruce, King of Scotland) in 1315 and the beginning of Ireland and Scotland's shared history; to Ulster Scots' links with the rest of the world, including the 250,000 Ulster Scots who left Ulster in the 18th century in search of a better life in the New World.
-If you're hunting for your Ulster-Scots roots, be sure to take advantage of the free genealogy service.
+The centre is packed with stories, from the arrival of Edward Bruce (younger brother of Robert the Bruce, King of Scotland) in 1315 and the beginning of Ireland and Scotland’s shared history; to Ulster Scots’ links with the rest of the world, including the 250,000 Ulster Scots who left Ulster in the 18th century in search of a better life in the New World.
+If

 In every city, public art creates a tapestry of its vibrant history and culture, and Belfast is no exception.
 Each piece of the city's public art tells a story of significant moments that have shaped Belfast's rich past, from the Beacon of Hope, a symbol of the transformation of the city, to The Masts on Donegall Place which are a gentle nod to Belfast's maritime heritage.
-A rise in street art has emerged across the city, painting a more modern picture of life in Belfast, a lot of which can be viewed around the Cathedral Quarter, from the most significant artworks to more obscure hidden gems.

 A city’s heritage begins with its people, so what better way to discover a city than to trace it back to the individuals who contributed to the history of Belfast?
 Looking around the city, you'll spot numerous blue plaques which have been erected by the Ulster History Circle to celebrate notable individuals.
-These include Lord Kelvin, the physicist famous for devising the 'Kelvin Scale' for temperature; Sir Charles Lanyon, the architect behind some of Belfast's most famous buildings; and authors Louis MacNeice and CS Lewis, to name but a few.
+These include Lord Kelvin, the physicist famous for devising the 'Kelvin Scale' for temperature; Sir Charles Lanyon, the architect behind some of Belfast's most famous buildings; and authors

 The Public Record Office of Northern Ireland (PRONI) is a great place to discover your own connections to local history by browsing the records of historical, social and cultural importance.